metafates/mangal-scrapers/README.md

     mangal sources install

 Feel free to contribute!
-You can use `mangal gen --name "..." --url "..."` to create a template for the new scraper
+You can use `mangal sources gen --name "..." --url "..."` to create a template for the new scraper

 ## Scrapers